-With the State confronting a recidivism rate of 52.3, the highest rate in its history, and considering that almost 25 percent of admissions to Illinois prisons in 2004 were technical parole violators the reintegration of individuals back into society from incarceration is an experience rife with challenges and barriers.
+With the State confronting a recidivism rate of 51.3, the reintegration of individuals back into society from incarceration is challenging.
 Presently, there is an emerging belief that the larger price is being borne by society, since the practical barriers facing people with criminal records make it more likely that they will slip back into a life of crime if not effectively addressed.

 One of the overwhelming requests to the Prisoner Review Board on clemency issues is that persons with convictions cannot get jobs.
 Many employers refuse to give jobs to convicted persons because they don't trust convicted persons, they are afraid of lawsuits on negligent hiring, insurance companies and in some cases because of legal prohibitions regarding hiring of convicted persons.
 However, the lack of jobs is compounding the problem.
 Persons who have been convicted, after they have finished their time are returning back to community only to find they can no longer get jobs.
-They are on public aid and because they cannot earn a living return to a life of crime in order to survive
+They are on public aid and because they cannot earn a living return to a life of crime in order to survive.

 In order to break the high rate of recidivism, we must allow convicted persons to become law-abiding citizens.
 By introducing rehabilitation programs which specifically aid those who have served their debt to society, this goal can be attained.
 In an effort commensurate with the board's mission and in conjunction with the Illinois Department of Corrections the following rehabilitation certificates have been introduced: